degreepath/auditor/tests/snapshots/2018-19/major/art-history.md

     2. there must be at least six courses

 ### Asian, African, Indigenous American, or Near Eastern/Islamic Art
-For this requirement, you must have at least two courses taken with either the asian, african, indigenous-american, or near-eastern `art_locale` attribute.
+For this requirement, you must have at least two courses taken with either the art_locale_asian, art_locale_african, art_locale_indigenous_american, or art_locale_near_eastern `attributes` attribute.

 ### European and American Art
-For this requirement, you must have at least two courses taken with either the european or american `art_locale` attribute.
+For this requirement, you must have at least two courses taken with either the art_locale_european or art_locale_american `attributes` attribute.

 ### Art created before 1700 CE
-For this requirement, you must have at least one course taken with the “pre-1700” `art_period` attribute.
+For this requirement, you must have at least one course taken with the “art_period_pre1700” `attributes` attribute.

 ### Art created after 1700 CE
-For this requirement, you must have at least one course taken with the “post-1700” `art_period` attribute.
+For this requirement, you must have at least one course taken with the “art_period_post1700” `attributes` attribute.

 ## Lasting Legacy